 4.B.i.c.1 Cell-to-cell variability in RNA sequencing efficiency

 This essentially means that many RNA molecules are captured from some cells whereas few are captured from other cells.
 Therefore, transcript abundances are sensitive to variations to changes in sequencing efficiency resulting from processing steps such as lysis efficiency.
-Therefore, normalizing by the library size or total number of transcripts sequenced from a cell can mitigate this type of variation.
+Therefore, normalizing by the library size or total number of transcripts sequenced from a cell can mitigate this type of variation to some extent.
+However, we wish to explore a generalized linear model to regress the library size variation against each gene individually, in order to normalize scores in a manner robust to outlier genes that are highly expressed.

 4.B.i.c.2.
 RNA sampling from cells

 Previous work has quantified the fraction of transcripts that are sequenced using ERCC spike-ins and found the efficiency to be about 3.6%.
-This implies that the RNA-sequencing reaction only samples approximately this amount of transcripts from the entire complement within the cell.
-Further, Grun et al. find that this sampling probability is distributed such that the variance is equal to the mean of the distribution and therefore can be described as a Poisson distribution.
-If the complete variation in measured gene expression is due to Poisson sampling then the fano factor of the gene expression should be equal to 1, higher fano factors indicate the presence of actual biological variability rather than simply technical variability.
+Grun et al. find that this sampling probability is distributed such that the variance is equal to the mean of the distribution and therefore can be described as a Poisson distribution.
+If the complete variation in measured gene expression is due to Poisson sampling then the Fano factor of the gene expression should be equal to 1, higher Fano factors indicate the presence of actual biological variability rather than simply technical variability.
 Therefore the amount of information in each gene measurement can be quantified by its fano factor and utilized in selecting genes to analyze.

 4.B.ii Single-cell RNA-sequencing Analysis